shakilcodes/Food-network-client/README.md

 # Food Network

 A simple web application that displays the Recipes and Latest blog and you can apply from here You can order from it.
-This app uses the Rechart data, and provides a user-friendly interface for users to get job Related blog and Apply option information.
+This app uses provides a user-friendly interface for users to get Food Recipes Related blog and Favorite option information.

 ##  Live link
 Here is the live site link: